KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws3-loops/1array.md

 1. Declare an array called `brainSkills` below the `// Declare brainSkills array below this line` comment by typing `const brainSkills = [];`.
    {% hint style='info' %}
-This creates an empty array called `brainSkills` that is accessible by anything in _script.js_.
+This creates an empty array called `brainSkills` that is accessible by anything in _scripts.js_.
    {% endhint %}

    {% hint style='danger' %}